Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Methods

 and demand

-We apply all model fits to the undetrended SPOC SAP$\_$FLUX to mitigate the risk of removal of flare features, since the SPOC pipeline is optimized for planet search.
-We first correct the SAP$\_$FLUX for dilution by neighboring stars using the values reported by the SPOC pipeline.
-Then, to detrend systematic noise features without affecting flares, we perform a spline fit in parallel to all physical flare models.
+Second, the extra flare must have a signal-to-noise ratio (SNR) larger than 5.
+For lightcurves with significant red noise, estimating the Bayesian evidence can be dominated by the volume of the prior, and be biased if flares are misused to account for noise structures (i.e. the nested sampler could find numerous solutions for placing small flares).
+This risk can be mitigated by introducing an SNR criterion.

+We apply all fits to the detrended PDC-SAP flux.
+To additionally detrend any systematic noise or stellar variability features without affecting flares, we fit a Gaussian Process with a Matern 3/2 kernel in parallel with all flare models.
+For each model, we first run two short Markov Chain Monte Carlo (MCMC) chains to explore the likelihood space and constrain the search space for the nested sampler.
+This also allows us to label the sequence of flares, mitigating the risk of label-swapping during the nested sampling run.

-Fig.~\ref{fig:fit} illustrates our methodology on three example targets.
-For TIC~139804406, we detected two flares in the shown outburst epoch.
+Fig.~\ref{fig:fit} illustrates our methodology on four example targets.
+For TIC~139804406, we detected two flare candidates in the shown outburst epoch.
 Comparing all plausible models, we can confirm this scenario.
 For TIC~129646813, the candidate list initially consisted of a single flare.
 However, our model fit and comparison show that there are, in fact, two flares.
 For TIC~144217628, there is no evidence that the short feature towards the end of the outburst is a flare; it is best explained as a noise feature.
+Finally, for TIC~52875048, the candidate peak was identified as a noise feature.

 Note that the Bayesian evidence helps determine the degree to which a model is supported by the data and does \textbf{not} simply indicate its likelihood.
-For example, for TIC~129646813 (Fig.~\ref{fig:fit}B) we have $\Delta \log{Z_\mathrm{1 flare}} = 38$ and $\Delta \log{Z_\mathrm{2 flares}} = 100$.
-This is \textbf{not} to be confused with a statement such as ``two flares are 100/38 more likely than one flare".
+For example, for TIC~129646813 (Fig.~\ref{fig:fit}B) we have $\Delta \log{Z_\mathrm{1 \rightarrow 2\,flares}} = 25$.
+This is \textbf{not} to be confused with a statement such as ``two flares are 25 times more likely than one flare".
 Instead, it implies that there is very strong evidence for the model with two flares.